AveryJD/project-nhl-player-cards/README.md

 python src/generate_cards.py
 ```

-Generated card PNGs will be saved the 'cards' folder.
+Generated card PNGs will be saved the 'player_cards' folder.

 ## License
 This project is licensed under the GNU General Public License v3.0.
 See the LICENSE file for details.